cyanskies/another-toml-cpp/README.md

 ##### Indent Child Tables
 Set `writer_options::indent_child_tables`.

-If enabled adds an indentation of each layer of child table, the indentation is a single tab('\t') character by default.
+If enabled then an indentation will be added for each layer of child table, the indentation is a single tab('\t') character by default.

 ```toml
 [a]